jbpost2/TeachingWithR/exercises/TeachingR_Part_2_Solutions.md

 with a `sex`

-Task 2.2.4: According to US Social Security records, 1947 was a banner year to name a female Linda\!
+Task 2.2.4: According to US Social Security records, 1947 was a banner year to name a female Linda!

 Task 2.2.5: `BabyNames` data spans 1880 through 2013